JosephOlabode/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9-duplicate_last_line: Duplicate the last line of iacta

 10-no_more_js: script that deletes all the regular files (not the directories) with a .js

+11-directories: script that counts the number of directories and sub-directories in the current directory